Brice Cherry: Basketball has gone off the deep end, thanks to Steph

 “Yeah, that’s a bad shot.
 I don’t care what anybody says,” George said.
 “That’s a bad shot.
 But he made it.
 That story won’t be told, that it was a bad shot.
 You have to live with it.”

-Hey, Paul, do you think that was a bad shot?
+Hey, Paul, do you think that might’ve been a bad shot?
 Here’s the thing, though.
 It really wasn’t.
 At least not for Lillard, who attempts four 30-footers per game this season.
 His average 3-pointer travels a distance of 27.6 feet, a full four feet behind the line.

 For some guys, sure, it’s a bad shot.
 But that’s absolutely in the holster for guys like Lillard, Harden and Young.